mtm405/cwm/README.md

     └── test_app.py    # Unit tests
 ```

-## Development Mode
+## Development vs Production

-The platform runs in development mode by default, bypassing authentication for rapid testing.
-To disable dev mode, set `DEV_MODE=False` in your `.env` file.
+The platform can be run in either development or production mode.
+To switch between modes, set `FLASK_ENV=development` or `FLASK_ENV=production` in your `.env` file or as an environment variable.

 ## Contributing